cronical/idpro-bok-tech-arch/README.md

 See tech-arch.md for purpose

 The main document is tech-arch.md
-It incomporates the png versions of the graphic model
+It incorporates the png versions of the graphic model

 The graphic model is built using the drawio tool.
 It is layered.